Louisiana Woman Blog

 It's always surprising to people when I tell them I didn't grow up eating these famous red beans and rice.
 Now, I have a ready answer about my deprived upbringing.
 Red beans and rice are authentic Louisiana Creole cuisine (deemed city food) and not Cajun cuisine (considered country food).
 That makes sense to me.
 I never considered the dish, nor did I prepare it for my family when my children were still at home.

-I have since been introduced to several ways of preparing it and how easy, nutritious, and delicious those tender beans in a rich sauce can be.
+I have since been introduced to several ways of preparing it, and I've discovered how easy, nutritious, and delicious those tender beans in a rich sauce can be.
 Especially since they're served over a mound of white rice.
-My favorite time to fix it is after a busy day when I'm hungry for a hearty meal that's quick to get on the table.
+My favorite time to cook is after a busy day, when I'm hungry for a hearty meal that's quick to get on the table.

 Ingredients